fardinanam/A-C-Compiler/README.md

         expression -> FOR LPAREN expression_statement expression_statement expression RPAREN LCURL statements RCURL expression_statement -> expression SEMICOLON

-- Though we need the evaluated value of the second expression to check if the loop should continue or not.
-But the value of that expression is popped out of the stack because of the SEMICOLON `;`.
+- Though we need the evaluated value of the second expression to check if the loop should continue or not, the value of that expression is popped out of the stack because of the SEMICOLON `;`.

-- The solution that we have used is that we have taken a flag to check if the expression is in a for loop or not.
+- The solution is that, we have taken a flag to check if the expression is in a for loop or not.
 If it is, then we don't need to pop the value of the expression.
 If it is not, then we can pop it out.

 - Another problem in evaluating `for` loops is that we need to evaluate the third expression after the statements in the curly braces are executed.
 Here, we have done this by saving the line number of the starting of third expression and then inserting the codes corresponding the statements from that line.
 The following sudo code might help: